roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  The feel of his hands fiddling with the garter straps digging into her thighs, was electric.
 Already aroused, she became wet from his touch.
 Of course he noticed, but to her relief, he made no comment.
 The unwanted excitement was a worrying testament to a loss of control.
 Abandoning sensibilities could be put down to the pressure she was under.
 It was all her fault, everything, even leaving herself open to blackmail.

  Jane dare not look down, for her breasts were a bawdy display.
 She looked away from him, not wanting to see the expression of condemnation on his face.
-Report_Story #2